grmlin/gremlins/api.md

 I think it's clear when to create gremlins: **always**

 # HTML
-Every HTML-tag is a possible gremlin.
+Every HTML element is a possible gremlin.

+## Markup
 Add a unique css class and a name via the `data-gremlin-name` attribute to it and you are done.

 #### Example